Christine Darby // Published: July 2023 // Updated: May 2025

 The Site ID can be anything you prefer.
 Our recommendation is to choose something a little different from your custom domain to help prevent a common issue we see (listed below).
 So if your custom domain is example.com, you might choose dev-example or demo-example as a site ID.
 If a site ID is unavailable, an error message will appear and you can simply choose a different name.

-This domain name can be updated whenever needed.
+This domain name can be updated as often as needed.
 The name can be 3 to 30 characters long with letters, numbers, and hyphens (no symbols or special characters).

 Why change the built-in domain?